kangminsukdotcom/blog/content/blog/morningpages.md

 After two weeks, the impact was less than transformative.
 There was no enlightenment.
 My life was not magically charged with the sudden burst of creative energy.
 I still struggled to focus on a single project and often stared at the monitor lifelessly.

 However, when I reread my journal, I realized what I wrote in the morning was worth revisiting.
 The sentences were not refined but seemed more authentic than my blog posts.
-Some ideas were genuinely exciting and inspired me to work on long-form writings.
+Some ideas even inspired me to work on long-form writings.

 Curious to have a peek?
 Here’s some snippets from my morning pages this week (never sharing my journal again):